A Non-Expert's Introduction to Data Ethics for Mathematicians: A Few Efforts Related to Data Ethics, Society, and Social Good

 \subsubsection{An Undergraduate Course: Societal Impacts of Data}

 I helped design a new undergraduate major in ``Data Theory''\footnote{See~\cite{datatheory} for a description of UCLA's undergraduate major in Data Theory.} at UCLA.
 All students in our Data Theory major must take a new upper-division course, which was designed by Mark Handcock of the Department of Statistics \& Data Science, called ``Societal Impacts of Data''.
+This course covers a variety of topics --- including privacy, algorithmic bias, and many others --- through an ethical lens.
 UCLA's course catalog has the following description of the course: \begin{quotation} \emph{Consideration of impacts that data collected today have upon individuals and society.
 Rapid increase in scale and types of data collected has impacted commerce and society in new ways.
 Consideration of economic, social and ethical, legal and political impacts of data, especially that collected on human behavior.
 Topics include privacy and data protection, intellectual property and confidentiality, sample selection and algorithms, equality and anti-discrimination.} \end{quotation} In a recent offering of the course, \cite{loukides2018} was used as reading material.

 In my view, such courses should be mandatory not only for undergraduates who are majoring in data science (and similar topics), but also for all other students.
 Because data ethics is crucial for any member of human society, taking a course in it should be a core requirement for literally all students to obtain an undergraduate degree.
 However, it is especially important for the many students (in mathematics, statistics, computer science, and other subjects) who become data scientists or otherwise work with human data (and nonhuman animal data) in their careers.